 Central Park Tour

 Certainly, going to visit Central Park is in all travel agendas, but I recommend that you do not do this route on Monday as most museums are closed.
 For me, it is essential to visit the Metropolitan Museum (do not forget the viewpoint on the roof, only open in summer and with incredible views of Central Park and Manhattan), the Natural History Museum (spectacular dinosaurs on the top floor), Belvedere Castle, Dakota building (where Lennon lived and was just killed at the exit of the building, opposite in Central Park is Strawberry Fields, with the famous Imagine mosaic in tribute to him) and Sheep Meadows (especially on weekends, you can buy something in a deli and throw yourself on this lawn to eat).

 For more information, I suggest you read our day in Central Park.

 Downtown Manhattan Tour

 This day will be spent strolling from 23rd St. to Canal St. more or less.
 We will start the route at Madison Square Park, go down to Union Square and take a walk through the beautiful SoHo and the arch-famous Chinatown, and their bargains, and Little Italy.
-A more unknown but beautiful area is Bleecker street, in Greenwich Village, a place with a lot of atmosphere to which you must go especially at night to enjoy good music while dining in legendary places of rock music, such as the Café Wha?, or jazz, as the Blue Note or the Village Vanguard, to try some of the best pizzas in New York in Keste or John’s or to go to the famous Magnolia to take Banana Pudding or their cupcakes as the girls of Sex in New York.
+A more unknown but beautiful area is Bleecker Street, in Greenwich Village, a place with a lot of atmospheres to which you must go especially at night to enjoy good music while dining in legendary places of rock music, such as the Café Wha?, or jazz, like the Blue Note or the Village Vanguard, to try some of the best pizzas in New York in Keste or John’s or to go to the famous Magnolia to buy Banana Pudding or their cupcakes as the girls of Sex in New York.

 For more information, please read our Downtown Manhattan tour carefully.